-- Housing market – Prices that are well above the long term inflation adjusted long term trend.
+- Housing market – prices that are well above the long term inflation adjusted long term trend.

 How you know a crisis is coming?

 Above I gave you the economic explanation.
-But a common sense way is this, take a look around do people live like they are rich and decedent?
+But a common-sense way is this, take a look around do people live like they are rich and decadent?
 Think of the roaring 1920s or the years before 2008 and how people were living and compare this to today.
 I think people have a subdued caution and many people are scraping by.
 This in my opinion does not feel like a bubble.
 Since 2008 was in our recent member we are more diligent and watchful, this adds to a conservative feel about how we conduct our economic lives.
 We all feel poorer rather than inflated with money.

 Forget the news, look around you.
 Are we booming or trudging along?
 If we are trudging there is no speculative bubble.
-Are people eating at McDonald and chain restaurants in your area or spending a lot or gardening more?
+Are people eating at McDonald’s and chain restaurants in your area or spending a lot or gardening more?
 Where are people going on vacation?
 Europe or hiking in Asheville?
 Do people have multiple homes they are renting for investments or barely paying the bills for one?

-There are weaknesses in the economy but these are mostly long term structural problems that the next administration may or may not fix, I think Trump will coupled with some favorable supply shocks like the discovery of new Texas oil fields.
-No one know, but again take the common sense test of looking around you and see if people look and act like they are in the 1920s or just coming out of the 1930s?
+There are weaknesses in the economy but these are mostly long term structural problems that the next administration may or may not fix, I think Trump will couple with some favorable supply shocks like the discovery of new Texas oil fields.
+No one knows, but again take the common sense test of looking around you and see if people look and act like they are in the 1920s or just coming out of the 1930s?
 I tend to think the latter.

 Besides the theory of prices, expectations and business cycle, what are the weights on the US economy?

-Structural decline is not the same as a crisis and rarely triggers anything but a slow painful relative decline in wealth.
+The structural decline is not the same as a crisis and rarely triggers anything but a slow painful relative decline in wealth.
 A collapse happens in a year or less.

 - Other factors that might feed into a crisis are as follows, they cause both structural and potential for cyclical issues